apentecoste/InstagramScrapper/README.md

 pip install InstagramAPI

+Input:
+1) credentials
-Input: credentials, id of the targetted public page
+2) id of the targetted public page (use this link to retrieve the id: https://thumbtube.com/instagram-user-id-finder#userid)

-Ouptus:
+Outputs:
 1) Folder with the extracted jpg images
 2) csv files with corresponding images id + likecounts, comment counts, timestamps and other info